Family History

 Johan Antonie de Jonge (1864–1927)

 A Dutch pastellist, watercolorist, painter, and draftsman, de Jonge was born in Rotterdam into an influential family.
-He initially studied law at The Hague, and took art lessons in his spare time.
-He was a pupil of various artists including Fridolin Becker, Otto Erelman, Frits Jansen, and Suze Robertson.
-He became a lawyer in 1889, but abandoned his career in 1903 to pursue painting.
-He became a member of Pulchri Studio, and began to exhibit his works.
-His subjects were mostly beach scenes, landscapes, interiors, and portraits.
-De Jonge was a modest artist, and he exhibited only on a few occasions.
-He remained relatively unknown during his lifetime and sold few of his works.
-He died at The Hague.
+Initially studying law at The Hague, he took art lessons in his spare time, learning from various artists, including Fridolin Becker, Otto Erelman, Frits Jansen, and Suze Robertson.
+He became a lawyer in 1889 but abandoned his career in 1903 to focus on painting.
+He joined Pulchri Studio and began exhibiting his work, primarily depicting beach scenes, landscapes, interiors, and portraits, which generally followed the Dutch tradition, but with a more personal, intimate style.
+A modest artist, de Jonge exhibited only occasionally and remained largely unknown during his lifetime, selling few of his works.
+He died in The Hague.

 Art